shirha/freecell-mobile/readme.md

 This will start-up a local webserver and open a browser to http://localhost:8080

-read the "instructions.html" and play in fullscreen (F11) on the browser
+read the "instructions.html" and play in fullscreen (F11) in the browser

 Enjoy!